y-liang/newsroom/README.md

 ## Future improvements
 - Current plan
-   - Show a loading state while streaming in the fetched data on the page, ideally for only the segment of the page, not the entire page
+   - Show a loading state while fetching data on the page, ideally for only the segment of the page, not the entire page
-   - Display a fallback component before reading local storage data and triggering a re-render
+   - Display a placeholder component before reading local storage data and triggering a re-render
    - Introduce a reducer to combine with context for a more declarative state logic

 - Additional features
    - Add a category menu for collections of articles, such as business, sciences, technology, and etc
    - Add pagination or bottomless scrolling for more content
-   - It doesn't appear that NewsAPI supports webhooks.
-It would be a nice-to-have feature to listen for events (such as when articles are added) and inform the user via a toast notification
+   - Add ARIA roles and properties to make pages more accessible

 ## Demo
 - https://newsroom.dev.yliang.net